Teach English in Canada:

 Language schools: Entry-level ESL teachers earn between $23 and $30 per hour.
 Senior ESL teachers earn up to $45.
 Minimum requirement: TESL Canada Standard 1 accreditation.

-IELTS / TOEFL Preparation Courses: Teachers earn between $25 and $45 per hour.
+IELTS / TOEFL Preparation Courses: IELTS teachers earn between $25 and $45 per hour.
 Minimum requirement: 1+ years of teaching experience plus TESL Canada Standard 1 accreditation.

 LINC Courses for Teaching English to Newcomers: LINC teachers earn between $30 and $50 per hour.
 Minimum requirement: 1+ years of teaching experience plus TESL Canada Standard 1 in all Canadian provinces except for Ontario, where TESL Ontario OCELT level is required.

 The Best Time to Apply for TESOL Jobs in Canada